Chart Color Schemes

 Mildura has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones include Mildura Riverfront Redevelopment - Stage 2, Mildura South Neighbourhood Activity Centre, Mildura CBD Revitalisation Project, and Whistlers Ridge Estate, Merbein.
-The following list details those most likely to be relevant.
+Twenty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include Mildura Riverfront Redevelopment - Stage 2, Mildura South Neighbourhood Activity Centre, Mildura CBD Revitalisation Project, and Whistlers Ridge Estate, Merbein.

 Professional plan users can use the search below to filter and access additional projects.